mlswg/mls-architecture/draft-ietf-mls-architecture.md

 authentication guarantees of the protocol, especially if the attacker also has access to the group secrets.
 In that case both secrecy and authentication are broken.
-The attacker can generate any message, for the current and future epochs until an honest update from the compromised client happens.
+The attacker can generate any message, for the current and future epochs, until the compromise is remediated and the formerly compromised client sends an honest update.

 Note that under this compromise scenario, the attacker can perform all operations which are available to a legitimate client even without access to